vanducng/datafold-docs/docs/os_diff/how_to_install.md

 pip install data-diff --pre
 ```

+**Note:**

+If you don't have the `pip` command, make sure you have Python 3.7+ installed, and that it is available in your path.

-**Note:** Throughout this guide, the command `pip` is used.
+Throughout this guide, the command `pip` is used.
 Depending on your computer's setup, you MAY need to use `pip3` in place of `pip`.
 Once you've installed Python 3.7+, it's most likely that `pip` and `pip3` can be used interchangeably.
+Another equivalent option is to run `python -m pip`.
 Please reach out [via slack](https://locallyoptimistic.slack.com/archives/C03HUNGQV0S) if you're stuck.

 ## Install drivers